podium-lib/podlet/README.md

 }
 ```

-The default context can be overridden by passing an object with the
+The default development mode context can be overridden by passing an object with the
 desired key / values to override.

 _Example of overriding `deviceType`:_